 Stormwater Discharges from Construction Sites

-All construction activities must use Best Management Practices (BMPs) to prevent pollutants from entering the Municipal Separate Storm Sewer System (MS4).
+All construction activities must use stormwater pollution control measures and Best Management Practices (BMPs) to prevent pollutants from entering the Municipal Separate Storm Sewer System (MS4).
 Even if the work does not require a permit, all pollution sources must be controlled by BMPs and all federal, state, and local regulations must be complied with.
-A Construction Activity Permit associated with Stormwater is required for activity that disturbs one or more acres.
-In addition, a Construction Activity Permit associated with Stormwater is required if the City determines that the construction activity could have a detrimental effect on public health or the environment.
+A Stormwater Construction Activity Permit (SCAP) is required for activity that disturbs one or more acres.
+In addition, a SCAP is required if the City determines that the construction activity could have a detrimental effect on public health or the environment.
 Residential individual lot construction that is less than one acre is covered under the Building Permit process.

 Colorado Department of Public Health and Environment (CDPHE) Permit

 A permit from the CDPHE may be required; in this case a Stormwater Management Plan (SWMP) must be completed.
 Allow at least 10 business days to acquire a permit from the CDPHE.
 For more information visit www.cdphe.state.co.us/wq/PermitsUnit/construction.html or call (303) 692-3500.

 *Can't download a PDF file?
 More information available for Acrobat Reader.

 The Terms and Conditions of the Construction Activity Permit details the City of Longmont requirements for discharging stormwater from construction sites.
 Essentially, all pollution sources must be controlled through the use of approved BMPs, a 24-hr contact must manage and inspect the site and a Stormwater Pollution Control Site Map must be kept up-to-date and on-site.

 There may be other federal, state or local permits required and it is your responsibility to obtain all necessary permits.

 Obtaining Stormwater Construction Permits - City of Longmont